Today: April 20 2018

 Anna Sui / Fendi / Alberta Ferretti / Comme des Garçons

-None fashion season is not without drama - and thank God, otherwise hundreds of shows would become one long sad act.
-And witness the costume drama - the ultimate dream.
-Let the professionals apart the degree to which the modern clothing, or her place in theatrical costume.
-We are ready even for a short 15 minutes to dive into a fantasy world in which the characters come to life the most unexpected.
-As a prototype for his heroines podium designer Dries van Noten chose eccentric Marquis Luisa Casati, muse and patron of Parisian bohemia of the century.
-Style Van Noten far from historical accuracy.
-He resorted to the same artistic techniques, as Ernst Ludwig Kirchner, a contemporary Casati and the founder of German Expressionism: refined, but muted palette, a little grotesque line silhouette, accentuated cinematic eye.
-The same techniques enjoyed by Marc Jacobs, who dresses a la belle époque dramatically expand in volume due to the layering and large bellows.
+No fashionable season can do without a drama - and thank God, otherwise hundreds of shows would turn into one long dull action.
+And to become a witness of costume drama is the limit of dreams.
+Let the professionals disassemble, how much the presented clothes are modern, or her place in theatrical costumes.
+We are ready at least for a short 15 minutes to immerse ourselves in a fantastic world in which the most unexpected characters come to life.
+As a prototype for his catwalks heroine designer Dris Van Noten chose the eccentric Marquise Louise Kazati, the patroness and the muse of the Parisian bohemia of the beginning of the century.
+Van Nöthen's style is far from historical accuracy.
+He resorts to the same artistic techniques as Ernst Ludwig Kirchner, a contemporary of Kazati and the founder of German expressionism: an exquisite, but muffled palette, slightly grotesque lines of silhouette, cinematically emphasized eyes.
+The same methods are used by Marc Jacobs, whose attire a la belle époque dramatically grows in volume due to the multilayeredness and large bellows.

 Creative method younger contemporary and associate of Kirchner - Otto Dix - differ in the direction of much more violent, to the physiological details of the world of the image.
 Even in this genre as a portrait of his most famous article "Portrait of the journalist Sylvia von Harden" produces almost uncomfortable impression.
 It seems that in a show called Dior models output in black tightly buttoned deuce and sunglasses DiorUmbrage coated with mirrored glass fine pattern.

 Ernst Ludwig Kihner.
 "Five women in the street», 1913